conery/op-server/test/fixtures/Example_4/README.md

 ### Files for the running example from the OptiPass documentation (Box 4).

-`barriers.txt` is the barrier file, passed to OP with the `-f` option.
+`input.txt` is the barrier file passed to OP with the `-f` option.
 This file is similar to Example 1, but it has two restoration targets (and the column names have been changed so they can be parsed by our application but this will not affect the optimization).